-Tell us about which spring-summer fashion trend is your favourite?
+Tell me about which spring-summer fashion trend is your favourite?

 I’m really guilty of being a bit boring with colour but I absolutely love the limes, yellows and oranges that are around this season.
 I’m also partial to a bit of animal print so I am loving that current trend.
 Spring Summer clothing can sometimes be problematic in the UK as we are so dependent on the weather but I would recommend buying early so when that rare hot sunny day comes you have the perfect outfit ready and waiting for you.

 All over the place!
 I tend to use Instagram a fair bit; I love Sara from ‘welliesandchampagne’.
 I obviously spend lots of time visiting fashion showrooms, which gives me plenty of inspiration for the season’s trends.
 Whenever I visit a new town, whether in the UK or overseas, I always search out the local independents to see what they are selling.
 I do also love the high street – Zara, Weekday and & Other Stories are my go-to places.

 What are the latest trends to look for, in ladies fashion this year?